 Post-wedding burnout is more common than you’d think!
 The best thing you can do to avoid falling ill during your honeymoon is to take care of yourself before the wedding.
 Eating, sleeping and exercising well in the lead up to the day reduces the risk of holiday sickness.
 Building some flexibility into your travel plans will also allow time for recovery if you need it.

 It’s also a good idea to pack a medical kit that will help cure the most common holiday ailments, from sunburn to blisters and upset stomachs.
-Even if you don’t end up needing any of it, it’s a relief to know you won’t have to spend any precious honeymoon time at the chemist or doctor.
+Even if you don’t end up needing any of it, it’s a relief to know you won’t have to spend any precious honeymoon time at the doctor.
 Let’s book adventures, not appointments!